Oesterlund/GraFT/README.md

 The cytoskeleton supports essential cellular functions.
 In plant cells, microtubules guide cellulose synthesis and act as possible tensile stress sensors, whereas the actin cytoskeleton provides the basis for secretion and cytoplasmic streaming.
 While microtubule dynamics are evaluated by standardized image analysis tools, similar details of the actin cytoskeleton remains difficult to compute.
 This is largely due to the complex dynamics of actin filaments and bundles.
 Hence, new frameworks and tools to quantify and understand spatiotemporal behavior of the actin cytoskeleton is urgently needed to address cytoskeletal complexity in plant cells.
 Here, we propose an automated, open-source and image-based algorithm named Graph of Filaments over Time, GraFT, that: (1) builds a network-based representation of segmented and enhanced filament-like structures based on pre-processed confocal images of plant cells; (2) identifies individual filaments by untangling the network representation.
 Here, individual filaments are defined based on the longest paths in a constrained depth first search, accounting for angles along the path.
 The untangling is modeled as a path cover, in which we allow overlap between filaments; (3) tracks filaments over time by solving a linear assignment problem using the information of spatial location of each individual filament.

+## Overview
-Importantly, GraFT can be used to determine and compare properties of filamentous structures in time-resolved image-data across different cell types as well as other filament-based systems; sparse or dense.
+GraFT can be used to determine and compare properties of filamentous structures in time-resolved image-data across different cell types as well as other filament-based systems; sparse or dense.
 Therefore, GraFT offers a substantial step towards an automated framework facilitating robust spatiotemporal studies of the actin cytoskeleton in cells.

 The tool can perform identifcation on still image-data, and identification with tracking on time-series image data.
 The method can also be used to only preprocess and binarize, if the density of an image is only needed.